-With almost three billion gamers worldwide the market in itself is a huge opportunity.
-However, with companies such as Epic Games (online game platform) and Roblox (game creation system developer) making an impact on the ecosystem, we believe opportunities lie in the following categories: Virtual gaming platforms with virtual reality and discoverability as well as NFT’s which will be a huge opportunity for the gaming industry.
-We see a future where creators’ fans can buy into the creator’s work from day one and own royalties as part of their future earnings.
+With almost three billion gamers worldwide the market is a huge opportunity.
+However, with companies such as Epic Games (online game platform) and Roblox (game creation system developer) making an impact on the ecosystem, we believe opportunities lie in the following categories: Virtual gaming platforms with virtual reality and discoverability as well as NFT's which will be a huge opportunity for the gaming industry.
+We see a future where creators' fans can buy into the creator's work from day one and own royalties as part of their future earnings.

 We asked Annie Zhang, Product Manager at Roblox about how they create magical experiences for their users.
-She said: “The first was the launch of spatial audio, which represents an effort to make communication and expression feel more natural.
+She said: "The first was the launch of spatial audio, which represents an effort to make communication and expression feel more natural.
 The second was about creating frictionless ways for people to participate and impact their environments.
-We have started to test out different kinds of actions users can take in an experience, such as the ability to draw on a surface or contribute to a piece of art, or to decorate their personal or shared spaces.
+We have started to test out different kinds of actions users can take in an experience, such as the ability to draw on a surface or contribute to a piece of art, or decorate their personal or shared spaces.
 Enabling UGC in-experience promotes more unpredictable outcomes and novelty that intrigues people to come back into the experience and feel like they have a stake in it.
-Finally, we’re thinking about new use cases that might be compelling to attract new audiences.
+Finally, we're thinking about new use cases that might be compelling to attract new audiences.
 Many people are not gamers, but people might love watching movies, or dance parties, or attending conferences.
-We identify social settings that feel familiar to people in the real world and see how we can translate the experience into the online.’’
+We identify social settings that feel familiar to people in the real world and see how we can translate the experience into the online.''

 With social apps becoming significant players in the attention space, they are striking back with a number of recently launched platforms such as Clubhouse (which launched in 2020 and has raised $100m to date from the likes of a16z) and Poparazzi, a photo sharing app where users can create social profiles of their friends which has raised from Weekend Fund founded by Ryan Hoover of Product Hunt.
 We see a number of opportunities in the consumer-tech space such as platforms that will enter the mind-sharing economy where we as consumers can learn and engage with our favourite creators or admirers.
 Take Jeff Bezos for example, consumers will be able to subscribe to his brain for a small fee per month, a product feature Twitter has recently launched.
-There have also been a number of short form video content apps launched, the same will most likely happen but for audio.
-One platform which has recently launched an audio feature is Reddit which is a huge movement for the app as it allows their users to interact virtually and on a global scale which could lead to them building an NFT platform as an example as they have the entire community involved in one another’s projects.
-Twitter will potentially also enter the NFT space where users can show their collectibles on their profile.
+There have also been a number of short-form video content apps launched, the same will most likely happen but for audio.
+One platform which has recently launched an audio feature is Reddit which is a huge movement for the app as it allows its users to interact virtually and on a global scale which could lead to them building an NFT platform as an example as they have the entire community involved in one another's projects.
+Twitter will potentially also enter the NFT space where users can show their collectibles on their profiles.